nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Cons: Splitting groups based on a category makes it harder to extend to support filtering groups with a different category from what is implemented.

 * Alternative 2: Use a single list to store all tutorial groups.
-    * Pros: Simpler to implement, without the use of multiple lists to store tutorial groups of different types ("OP1" or "OP2").
+    * Pros: Simpler to implement, easier to add or remove tutorial groups.
       Storing tutorial groups as arrays in JSON is less complicated.
     * Cons: Searching or filtering the list of tutorial groups by group types may take a longer time.